 Lost Bones Introduction

-Travels and Tales of Discovery: Uncovering Pleistocene Faunal Specimens in Minnesota's County Historical Museum Collections
+Travels and Tales of Discovery: Uncovering Pleistocene Faunal Specimens in Midwest County Historical Societies and Small-Town Museum Collections

 Welcome to my new writing space on Substack!
-I’m an amateur paleontologist and historian with a passion for the Ice Age history of Midwest.
-I currently volunteer my time visiting small‑town museums and county historical society collections across the state.
-As part of my independent research project, I’m compiling a database of Pleistocene to Holocene mammal specimens—including horses, mammoths, bison, turtles, and more—and sharing the data with the Science Museum of Minnesota, while also bringing the surprising stories I uncover along the way to the public here.
+I’m an amateur paleontologist and historian with a passion for Ice Age history in the Midwest.
+I currently volunteer by visiting small-town museums and county historical society collections across the upper Midwest.
+As part of an independent research project, I’m compiling a database of Pleistocene-to-Holocene mammal specimens—including horses, mammoths, bison, bears, turtles, and more.
+I’m sharing this data with the Science Museum of Minnesota, while also bringing the surprising stories I uncover along the way to the public here.

-I work a full‑time job, but my heart is in the Pleistocene.
-This project fills my spare time with drives across Minnesota and my evenings with writing about forgotten bones and unlabeled specimens—hidden away in storage or donated long ago.
+By day I work a full‑time job; by night I trace the stories still buried in the Ice Age and post-glacial landscapes of the Midwest.
+This project fills my spare time with drives across Minnesota and my evenings with writing about unidentified bones and mislabeled specimens—hidden away in storage or donated generations ago.
 I’ve already shared some remarkable accounts here, filled with the passion for history shown by the donors and museum professionals I’ve had the pleasure of meeting.
 Through these stories, my goal is to blend solid science with compelling narrative to bring each specimen’s history to life.

 Or just want to pledge an help keep the rubber on the road?
 See my about page here.